hansenjohnson/songbook/content/songs/many-rivers-to-cross.md

 I've been licked, washed up for years
 And I merely survive because of my pride

+C7
+F                       C               C7
 And this loneliness won't leave me alone
+F                       C               C7
-It's such a drag to be on your own
+It's such a crime to be on your own
+F                       C             Am7
 My woman left me and she didn't say why
+F                       G
 Well I guess, I have to try

 Many rivers to cross